ICOS-Carbon-Portal/pylib/docs/modules.md

 ---

-### **Dobj.data**
-Retrieve the actual data for the PID.
-All available variables will be returned.

-- Return Pandas DataFrame

-### **Dobj.get(variables)**
-Retrieve the actual data for the PID.
-The same as `.data` but you have the option to retrieve only selected columns (or variables).
-Only valid and unique entries will be returned.
-You can see valid entries with [.variables['name']](#dobjvariables) or [.colNames](#dobjcolnames).
-If columns are not provided, or if none of the provided variables are valid, or if you work with local data, the default DataFrame (with all columns) will be returned, which is the same as `.data`.

-- Parameter variables: LIST[STR]
-- Return Pandas DataFrame

 ### **Dobj.getColumns(variables)**
 This is exactly the same as `.get()`.
 See details above.
 We keep this for backward compatibility,  please do not use.
 This function will be deprecated over time.